getpelican/pelican-blog/content/pages/gratitude.rst

 :title: Gratitude

-The theme for this site is courtesy of `Smashing Magazine`_.
+The theme for this site is courtesy of `Luca Fedrizzi`_.

 The Pelican logo was designed by Derry Livenski and is available under a `Creative Commons`_ license via the download links below: